gsss124/cruxr/README.md

 Alternatively, use the UI.html and UI.php on a Web Server to get the results

 P.S.
 Python is finicky about indentation sometimes, so be careful about it.
 This is tested on a Windows machine.
-Use pgAdmin III to check for table creation and table load
+Use pgAdmin (3 or 4) to check for table creation and table load